Which is the Best Sugar and Which Ones Are Not Good?

 7. Evaporated sugar cane juice goes through less processing than refined sugar and has more nutrients found in the cane.
 It contains tiny amounts of vitamins and minerals.

-10. Coconut sugar is made from the sap of coconut flowers by boiling it down to dry sugar blocks or a soft paste or a granulated form.
+10. Coconut sugar is made from the sap of coconut flowers by boiling it down to dry sugar blocks a soft paste or a granulated form.
 It contains a higher amount of nutrients compared to brown sugar as it has some amounts of nitrogen, phosphorus, potassium, chlorine, magnesium, sulfur, and micro-nutrients.
 It has a very low glycemic raising index and my diabetic friend Tricia Holder says it is the only sugar that works for her.
+This is a healthy sugar.
+Still use in moderation.

 11. Palm sugar is extracted from the sap of date palm trees and palmyra palms, which are said to be the best.
 It can also be extracted from sago and coconut palms.
-It is commonly used in Southeast Asia, where it is called jaggery or gur.
-It is high in amino acids, potassium, magnesium, zinc, and iron and has some vitamin B1, B2, B3, and B6.
+Commonly this sugar is used in Southeast Asia, where it is called jaggery or gur.
+It is high in amino acids, potassium, magnesium, zinc, and iron and has some vitamins B1, B2, B3, and B6.
 It also has an absorption rate slower than that of white sugar.

-12. Agave nectar is juice extracted from agave (the same plant tequila is made from).
-It is not raw; it is produced much like maple syrup is; boiled at a high temperature till it is a syrup like the one you buy.
-It is 42 percent sweeter than white sugar but has the same caloric value and a low glycemic index — a measurement of the relative ability of a carbohydrate to raise blood glucose levels.
+12. Agave nectar is the juice extracted from agave (plant tequila is made from).
+It’s not raw; it is produced much like maple syrup is; boiled at a high temperature till it’s a syrup.
+It is 42 percent sweeter than white sugar but has the same caloric value and a low glycemic index.
 Most agave syrup has a high fructose content ranging from 70 to 97 percent, depending on the brand.
-This is higher than most commercial sweeteners; even much higher than high fructose corn syrup which averages 55 percent.
-A recent report from The Weston A. Price Foundation basically says that it’s as bad for our bodies as high fructose corn syrup (HFCS).
-There is much controversy about this sweetener and here is one place to read about it: Agave nectar
+This is higher than most commercial sweeteners; even higher than high fructose corn syrup which averages 55 percent.
+A report says that it’s as bad for our bodies as high fructose corn syrup.
+There is much controversy about this sweetener and here is one place to read about it: Weston A. Price Foundation.

-13. Date sugar is not really a sugar as it is made from ground, dehydrated dates containing all the vitamins, minerals and fiber found in the fruit.
-It is rich in nutrients and is metabolized more slowly than other sugars.
+13. Date sugar is not sugar as it is made from ground, dehydrated dates containing all the vitamins, minerals, and fiber found in the fruit.
+It is rich in nutrients and metabolizes more slowly than other sugars.
+It is a bit of a healthy sugarmaple syrup

-15. Barley malt syrup is made from barley that is sprouted using only the grain’s own enzymes, kiln roasted, and slowly cooked until a thick, dark brown syrup is formed.
+15. Barley malt syrup is made from barley that is sprouted using only the grain’s enzymes, kiln roasted, and slowly cooked until a thick, dark brown syrup is formed.
 The sugars in barley malt syrup are complex, thus they are slowly broken down in the body.
 It has trace amounts of vitamins, minerals, and protein.
-Barley malt syrup, like rice syrup, will not create a sugar-high like the simple sugars do as it releases slowly.
+Barley malt syrup, like rice syrup, will not create a sugar-high like the simple sugars do as they release slowly.
+This makes it more of a healthy sugar.

 17. Molasses is a by-product of sugar cane or beet sugar refining.
 High in B vitamins, vitamin E, iron, calcium, magnesium, potassium, chromium, manganese, and zinc.
 The blackstrap variety is less refined and higher in nutrients.
 Buy unsulphured molasses, as sulphur can be toxic in high doses.